Matsemann/impossible-objects/README.md

 ## Edit file in Blender

 Import the obj file, select `Object -> Transform -> Geometry to Origin` to get it somewhere visible.
+Scale it `S` to 0.2 or so that it's approx 4units = 4cms wide.
+Apply the scale, `ctrl + a`.
+Height approx 5 units.

 If the object contains several paths, they may need to be connected or split.
 To split, go into edit mode, select a vertex, press `L` to select all linked, and then `P` to separate.
 To join, select two vertices to join and press `F`.

+### Alt 1
-Next step is to transform the curve into something with width and mass.
+Next step is to transform the shape into something with width and mass.
 Convert it into a curve using `alt + C`.
 Add a bevel object, a line going from (-0.5,0.5) in Y. This should add a shape to the curve.
 Change value of `Twisting` to something that looks good.
 May have to select `Minimum` and manually twist vertices using `Ctrl + T`.
 Select the shape again in object mode and press `alt + C` to convert it back to a mesh, now being more than a thin line.

+### Alt
+Go into edit mode.
+Select all vertices and extrude `E`.
+Press `Esc`.
+Can then either scale `S` to 0.8, shrinken `alt+S` to -0.4, or scale twice for only `x` and `y`.
+See what looks best.

 Next, we should make it solid.
 First way is to make it like a cylinder.
 Select all vertices, extrude `E`, and move the new vertices in the `Z` direction to get the proper height.
+Press `S`, `Z`, `0` to scale the vertices to same height to get a flat base.

 Other way is to fill in the top.
 Again extrude, but scale `S` the new vertices into a small point in the middle, and then select `merge at center` from the tool menu.

 In both cases, it can be nice to select all vertices and recalculate normals.

 Then export as stl.
+Select only current object, and scale * 10

 ## Printing